MrWillCom/awesome/README.md

 *   [hotvulcan/Thanos.sh](https://github.com/hotvulcan/Thanos.sh) - if you are Thanos(root), this command could delete half your files randomly

 *   [ScoopInstaller/Scoop](https://github.com/ScoopInstaller/Scoop) - A command-line installer for Windows.

+## Batchfile

+*   [Atlas-OS/Atlas](https://github.com/Atlas-OS/Atlas) - 🚀 An open and lightweight modification to Windows, designed to optimize performance, privacy and usability.

 ## Dockerfile